-- (1) Guardians wishing to sign a do not resuscitate order on behalf of an individual determined incapacity must comply with section 744.441, Florida Statutes (2020). - (2) If any guardian appointed by the court has previously executed a DNR on behalf of an individual determined incapacitated and such DNR has not been approved by the court, the court appointed guardian should bring such DNR to the attention of the court by filing a copy of the DNR in the court file and scheduling a hearing before the assigned division judge.
+(1) Professional Guardians wishing to sign a do not resuscitate order on behalf of an individual determined incapacity must comply with section 744.4431, Florida Statutes (2023).

+(2) If any guardian appointed by the court has executed a DNR on behalf of an individual determined incapacitated and such DNR has not been approved by the court, the court appointed guardian should bring such DNR to the attention of the court by filing a copy of the DNR in the court file and scheduling a hearing before the assigned division judge within two (2) business days after executing the DNR.
 A courtesy copy of the DNR shall be provided to the assigned division judge prior to the hearing.
 Notice of such hearing shall be given to all interested parties, including any next-of-kin of the ward.